 A diverse group of partners are working together to expand water conservation efforts in western Kansas.
-The partnership includes local landowners, Ducks Unlimited, Kansas Alliance for Wetlands and Streams, Kansas Association of Conservation Districts, Kansas Department of Agriculture, Kansas Department of Health and Environment, Kansas Department of Wildlife, Parks, & Tourism, Kansas Farm Bureau, Kansas Groundwater Management District #1, Kansas Water Office, Pheasants Forever, Playa Lakes Joint Venture, Towns of Leoti and Tribune, USDA Farm Service Agency, USDA Natural Resources Conservation Service, Wichita County Conservation District, Wichita County Economic Development, and Wichita County Water Conservation Area.
+The partnership includes local landowners, Ducks Unlimited, Kansas Alliance for Wetlands and Streams, Kansas Association of Conservation Districts, Kansas Department of Agriculture, Kansas Department of Health and Environment, Kansas Department of Wildlife and Parks, Kansas Farm Bureau, Kansas Groundwater Management District #1, Kansas Water Office, Pheasants Forever, Playa Lakes Joint Venture, Towns of Leoti and Tribune, USDA Farm Service Agency, USDA Natural Resources Conservation Service, Wichita County Conservation District, Wichita County Economic Development, and Wichita County Water Conservation Area.

 For more information about the partnership or playa conservation opportunities for your community, contact one of the representatives listed below.